BioBoost/embedded_systems_course/walkthroughs/touchberry_thumper.md

 A device in linux is most often accessed through a file such as '/dev/i2c-1' or '/dev/ttyACM0'.
 We would like to follow the same road with the TouchBerry application.
 Meaning we want the state of the TouchBerry to be accessed through a simple file.

-Let's assume that we can read the state of the shield by reading from a file `/tmp/touch`.
+Let's assume that we can read the state of the shield by reading from a file inside the `/tmp/touch` directory.
 This file could contain the following states:

 * left
 * right